-Settings, which can be made for an interface, is described in the table below.
+Settings, which can be made for each interface, are described in the table below.
+Any changes made to settings will be applied after pressing the Apply button.

 Item Description Priority Priority for the type of connection (network interface).
 Ping IP Address Destination IPv4 address or domain name of ping queries to check the connection.
 Ping IPv6 Address Destination IPv6 address or domain name of ping queries to check the connection.
 Ping Interval The time interval between consecutive ping queries.
-Ping Timeout Time in seconds to wait for a response to the Ping.
+Ping Timeout Time in seconds to wait for a response to the ping.
 Weight Weight for the Load Balancing mode only.
 The number from 1 to 256 determines the ratio for load balancing of the interface.
-For example, if two interfaces have set up the weight to 1, the ratio is 50% to 50%.
-If they have set up the weight to 1 and 4, the ratio is 20% to 80%.
+For example, if two interfaces set the weight to 1, the ratio is 50% to 50%.
+If they set the weight up to 1 and 4, the ratio is 20% to 80%.

-Table 26: Backup Routes
+Table 30: Backup Routes Configuration